 - 1. Refer to the posted directions in each biological or chemical lab regarding the location of spill kit and fire extinguisher. - 2.
-Call Public Safety at extension 3333 or 414-807-9560 from non-campus phone.
+Call Public Safety at 414-930-3333 or 414-807-9560.
 If the type and location of hazardous material is known, report that information to Public Safety. - 3.
 Evacuate to a designated area close doors as you leave. - 4.
 If confronted by MMU Public Safety, Police or Fire officials, follow their directives.

-C. FIRE
+C. FIRE/SMOKE